ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 To address this problem, you can (1) prepare your dependencies on the cluster in advance using the Ray cluster launcher, or (2) use Ray's :ref:`runtime environments<runtime-environments>` to install them on the fly.

-For production usage or non-changing environments, we recommend using the first approach and installing your dependencies into a container image.
+For production usage or non-changing environments, we recommend installing your dependencies into a container image and specifying the image using the Cluster launcher.
 For dynamic environments (e.g. for development and experimentation), we recommend using runtime environments.